smcclab/smc-course/_resources/01-faq.md

 ## What are the time commitments for LENS? {#what-are-the-time-commitments-for-lens}

-The primary weekly contact hours are the 2hr [workshop session]({% link _workshops/index.md %}) from 3pm--5pm in the [Marie Reay 4.04](https://www.anu.edu.au/maps#show=108136).
+The primary weekly contact hours are the 2-hour [workshop session]({% link _workshops/index.md %}).
 If you're enrolled in the class, you must be there every week.

 Outside of that workshop, the class will be delivered in "flipped" mode; we'll give you some reading material & videos to look at, then you'll create something